ADGEfficiency/course-starter-python/neuapp/blog/make.md

 `make` uses timestamps on files to track what to re-run (or not re-run) - it won't re-run code that has already been run and will re-run if dependencies of the target change.

+This can save you lots of time - not rerunning that expensive data ingestion and cleaning step when you are working on model selection.

 ## Our pipeline